Frequently Asked Questions

 Q. Are there options for my child before and after school?

-A. Extended Care for Early childhood students is offered the days they attend school.
-Extended Day is dedicated to provide a safe and accepting environment where children can learn, grow, experience and play.
-Programming is available during the before and after school hours and are offered on an as-need basis.
+A. Extended Care for Early Childhood students is offered on the days they attend school.
+Extended Day is dedicated to providing a safe and accepting environment in which children can learn, grow, experience, and play.
+Programming is available during the before- and after-school hours and is offered on an as-needed basis.
 There is an additional charge for these services.
-For a description click on the Extended Care Program link to the left.
+For a description click on the "Enrichment & Extended Care" link to the left.